misahub2023/Capsule-Vision-2024-Challenge/README.md

 | **Total Frames** |                | **497**      | **359**  | **1155**| **297**  | **340**       | **343**          | **12287**| **500** | **286** | **68** |

 ### Dataset Structure
+The images are organized into their respective classes for both the training and validation datasets as shown below:
 ```bash
 Dataset/
 ├── training